cplmakerlab/cplmakerlab.github.io/_guides/how-to-create-a-slide-deck.md

 ### Step 6

 It's a good idea to save your work as you go.
 Click the Save button at the top.
-CloudCannon may display a status message as the site is rebuilt.
+CloudCannon will display a status message as the site is rebuilt.
 Click the "Return to Slide deck" to view your list of slides.

 ![](/uploads/how-to-create-a-slide-deck/guides-return-to-slidedeck.png){: width="942" height="222"}

 ## Step 7

 Click "+ Add Slide" to create a new slide.
-You can reorder slides later if you need to.
+You can reorder slides later if you need to using the up and down arrow icons.

 ## ![](/uploads/how-to-create-a-slide-deck/guides-new-slidedeck-addslide.png){: width="809" height="489"}

 ## Step 8

 Add a new slide and give it a title , but this time don't add any text, just upload a background image.
 The background image will fill the entire screen and will be easy for people to see.
-Don't forget to hit save\!
+Don't forget to hit SAVE\!

 ![](/uploads/how-to-create-a-slide-deck/guides-new-slidedeck-backgroundimage.png){: width="498" height="640"}

 ## Step 9

-To view your slide deck, go to [cplmakerlab.github.io/slidedecks](http://cplmakerlab.github.io/slidedecks){: target="_blank" rel="noopener"} and click on your new slide deck, which will open in a new window.
+To view your new slide deck, go to [cplmakerlab.github.io/slidedecks](http://cplmakerlab.github.io/slidedecks){: target="_blank" rel="noopener"} and click on your new slide deck, which will open in a new window.
 Be aware that it may take a minute or two to see your changes as the site needs time to rebuild after every change.
 When presenting, take advantage of the built-in keyboard shortcuts\!

 | → Right arrow key | Next slide |
 | ← Left arrow key | Previous slide |